-3.0 Standards, compliance and reference documents
+3.0 Applicable standards and reference documentation

-The drive has been developed as a system peripheral to the highest standards of design and construction.
-The drive depends on its host equipment to provide adequate power and environment for optimum performance and compliance with applicable industry and governmental regulations.
+The drives documented in this manual have been developed as system peripherals to the highest standards of design and construction.
+The drives depends on host equipment to provide adequate power and environment for optimum performance and compliance with applicable industry and governmental regulations.
 Special attention must be given in the areas of safety, power distribution, shielding, audible noise control, and temperature regulation.
 In particular, the drive must be securely mounted to guarantee the specified performance characteristics.
 Mounting by bottom holes must meet the requirements of Section 11.3.